adonisjs-community/adonis-packages/README.md

 - Create your `.env` file using the `.env.example` file.
 Use `node ace generate:key` to generate a new key and, not mandatory, use `gh auth token` to generate a new Github token.
 - Start the dev server using `node ace serve --watch`

+> [!NOTE]
+> Fist launch may take some time, as the website will need to fetch data from NPM and Github APIs.

 Then you can visit the website at `http://localhost:3333`